 The following recipe for Classic American Egg Salad is enough to make four yummy egg salad sandwiches and is easy to increase or decrease according to your needs.

 P.S.
-If you give this recipe a try, let us know how you like it!
-Leave a comment below, share it, and rate it – it’s super helpful for us and other readers.
+If you try this recipe, let us know how you like it!
+Leave a comment below, share it, and rate it – it’s super helpful for other readers and us.
 Just click the blue-green comment bubble on the bottom left of your screen to jump to the comment area below.

 Classic American Egg Salad